 To make our industry-recognised SFX Makeup Course as accessible as possible, we offer a variety of tailored funding options designed to support aspiring artists at every stage of their career journey.
 Whether you’re just starting out or enhancing your existing skills, you may be eligible for financial support through ScreenSkills training bursaries, BAFTA scholarships (offering up to £12,000), or Ideal 4 Finance personal loans.
 We also provide interest-free payment plans directly through the academy to help you spread the cost with ease.

 Our team understands the financial commitment involved in SFX training and is here to guide you through each step of the funding application process.
-For a full overview of available options and eligibility criteria, visit our funding page.
+For a full overview of available options and eligibility criteria, visit our funding page

 A highly professional director at the Christine Blundell Make-up Academy, Petar Agbaba brings a wealth of experience and expertise to his writing.
 With an in-depth knowledge of makeup courses and techniques, he crafts insightful, well-researched content that resonates with readers.
 Known for his clarity and authenticity, Petar is a trusted voice in the beauty industry, consistently delivering valuable perspectives through his work.